 We developed the Columbia Drinking Water Dashboard, which contains interactive maps and tables of regulated public water contaminants.
-The Dashboard is routinely being updated with new exposure estimates.
+The Dashboard is routinely updated with new exposure estimates.

-Anne (Annie) Nigra, ScM, PhD
+Annie Nigra, ScM, PhD

-Dept of Environmental Health Sciences
+Assistant Professor of Environmental Health Sciences

 Columbia University Mailman School of Public Health

-722 West 168th St, Rm 1107, New York, NY 10032
+722 West 168th St, Rm 1107A, New York, NY 10032

 Pronouns: she/her/hers